d135-1r43/restaurant-complaints/README.md

 ## Testing the processes with JUnit

+ℹ️ Testing with unit tests allows us to make sure that specific parts of the works and to identify the source of errors early on.

 At the end of the day, the process itself must be tested as well.
 It is best practice to test each Service Task individually and only do a rough integration test against the process.

 An example of such an integration test is `ArchiveProcessTests.java`.